 The Royal Society hosts a programme of scientific meetings each year.
 Each meeting is organised by leaders in the field, using their expertise to ensure the key topics are covered.
 The focus on discussion throughout the meeting allows everyone, at any stage of their scientific career, to get involved in the conversation.

-Our scientific programme offers a unique opportunity for you to present an international, two-day conference in your field, with the chance for publication in Philosophical Transactions of the Royal Society following the event.
-Responding to the needs of the scientific community through an open call, proposing a Royal Society scientific meeting will allow you to influence the agenda in your area.
+Our scientific programme offers a unique opportunity for you to present an international, two-day conference in your field, with the chance for publication in Philosophical Transactions of the Royal Society or Interface Focus following the meeting.
+Proposing a Royal Society scientific meeting will allow you to influence the agenda in your area.

 Science+ and Fast-track discussion meetings

 Royal Society Science+ meetings have been established to expand the Society’s scientific programme beyond pure science, to those areas which build on or function alongside science, for example policy or public health.
 These two-day meetings provide an opportunity to drive forward discussion between science and other topics that have previously been beyond the scope of a traditional Discussion Meeting.

-The Fast-track Discussion Meeting series will allow our two-day meetings in London to take place within approximately 6 months of approval, enabling scientists to respond to the rapidly changing developments in their fields in a timely manner.
+The Fast-track Discussion Meeting series allow our two-day meetings in London to take place within approximately 6 months of approval, enabling scientists to respond to the rapidly changing developments in their fields in a timely manner.

 Why to hold your meeting as part of the Royal Society scientific programme

 - Proposing a Royal Society scientific meeting will allow you to influence the agenda in your area.